 A Celebration of Life is arranged while the person who has a sense their time with us is shorter than would have been preferred, is still alive.

-Consequently, they are able to plan and influence the celebration so it becomes a sincere way of saying thank you and on occasions to say a fond farewell.
+Consequently, they are able to plan and influence the celebration so it becomes a sincere way of saying thank you for being amazing, for being an awesome person and on occasions to say a fond farewell.
 Think of this as you would a Birthday in reverse.

 There will be Weddings, Birthdays, and Christmas gatherings to follow, the first grandchild or perhaps a graduation where someone is missing.
 There are ways to convey heartfelt messages that transcend physical time, some easier than others.
 We are happy to provide the space to help build bridges and help take down walls to ensure every nest is left tidier.